Google Cloud Series, Part 1: How To Create A Virtual Machine

 Creating Virtual Machine Using Google Cloud Console

-Click menu icon on the top left of the screen:
+Click the menu icon on the top left of the screen:

 Click on “Create”, then you will see this page:

 You can specify the name of the instance that you want to create.
-Specify the zone in which you want to create this instance.
-You can select the machine type that you want to use for your instance.
-There are large number of machines available from which you can select, depending upon your requirement.
-You can even customize and create your own machine type.
+Next, specify the zone in which you want to create this instance.
+Next, you can select the machine type that you want to use for your example.
+There are a large number of machines available from which you can choose, depending upon your requirement.
+You can even customize and create your machine type.

 You can also choose the boot disk from which you want to use to boot this virtual machine.

-You can select the service account which will be used by this instance.
-Service account isn’t important right now–think of it as a way GCP identifies and authorizes your virtual machine to communicate with other services of GCP.
+You can select the service account which this instance will use.
+The service account isn’t important right now–think of it as a way GCP identifies and authorizes your virtual machine to communicate with other services of GCP.

 To allow incoming and outgoing traffic, there are firewall rules.
 These are applied to Virtual Machines using tags.

-This creation process is asynchronous, but once the instance is created you will see a green checkmark with the name of the instance.
+This creation process is asynchronous, but you will see a green checkmark with the instance’s name once the instance is created.

 Congratulations!
 You have successfully created a virtual machine.
 So what’s next?